MatthewBel11/MatthewBel11/README.md

-<h1 align="center">Hey, welcome to my profile! :raised_hands:</h1>
+# Hey, welcome to my profile! :raised_hands:

-> :point_right: My name is Matthew Bell and i'm an undergraduate student [@Newcastle University](https://www.ncl.ac.uk/) passionate about studying Software Engineering.
+> My name is Matthew Bell and I'm an undergraduate student at [Newcastle University](https://www.ncl.ac.uk/), passionate about studying Software Engineering.
-> Follow this link : https://swe-matthew.com/ to learn more!
+> Follow this link to learn more: [swe-matthew.com](https://swe-matthew.com/)